TheDelali/alx-system_engineering-devops/0x00-shell_basics/README.md

 9-firstdirdeletion - This deletes my_first_directory .
 10-back - This changes the current working directory to the previous one.
 11-lists - This lists all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot directory (in this order).
+12-file_type - This script that prints the type of the file named iamafile.